TV Tropes Needs Your Help

 - Technically, Big Boss counts in Metal Gear Solid 3, having been the final boss of the series' first two MSX games.

-- Metal Gear Solid: Peace Walker has a metric buttload of playable NPCs from the series, from major characters like Ocelot and Dr. Sokolov to minor characters like Johnny Sasaki Sr. and Raidenovich Raikov.
+- Metal Gear Solid: Portable Ops has a metric buttload of playable NPCs from the series, from major characters like Ocelot and Dr. Sokolov to minor characters like Johnny Sasaki Sr. and Raidenovich Raikov.

 - Tenchu: Wrath of Heaven marks the first playable appearance of series' regular bad guy Onikage, in the game's Co-op Versus mode.
 Some of the bosses from Fatal Shadows (plus a few from older games) became playable in the PSP game Time of the Assassins for its Level Editor.